perwin/perspectiva/README.md

 ## Miscellaneous Notes

 The name is taken from the titles of various medieval works on optics, such as those by Roger Bacon, Witelo, and John Pecham.

+## License

+Perspectiva is licensed under the BSD 3-clause License.